laminas/laminas-serializer/doc/book/adapter.md

 # Adapters

-zend-serializer adapters handle serialization to and deserialization from specific representations.
+laminas-serializer adapters handle serialization to and deserialization from specific representations.

 Each adapter has its own strengths.
 In some cases, not every PHP datatype (e.g.,